arcvpatel/scala/README.md

 # scala

-This project contains my solution for 2 problems.
-I have uploaded both as individual projects so that they can be run independently.
-Both project contains test cases that has been written using scala-test framework.
+This project contains my solution for this assignment.

+I have uploaded solution to both the problems as individual projects so that they can be run independently.
+Both projects contain different test cases as well that has been written using scala-test framework.

-Best way to run the project is to import it in Intellij and let it handle all the dependencies.
+Best way to run these projects is to import each independently in Intellij and let it handle all the dependencies.

-Both projects has Main.scala file which will print out expected output based on the input test given in the assignment.
+Both projects has Main.scala file which, when executed, will print out expected output based on the given test data.
 Extra test cases resides in src/test/scala/Test.scala